Gogeumsochong: History

-Korean Folk Narratives
+Korean folk narratives

 The tradition of oral literature precedes the invention of writing systems and takes on great significance, especially for a people without an indigenous writing system, whose use of a writing system came late in history or remained limited.
 On the Korean peninsula, Chinese characters were adopted as a formal writing system during the Three Kingdoms period, but their use was limited to the ruling class and the rich tradition of folk tales and songs was transmitted by word of the month.
 Korean mythology was formed orally in tribal societies, performed as part of religious rituals and transmitted by word of month by ritual officiants and priests.
 The nation’s founding myth (geonguksinhwa), now preserved in written form, was based on orally transmitted tribal myths and revised and edited when the tribe led by the progenitor Dangun took power, for the purpose of sacralizing the newly established monarchy.
 Myths and legends were partially transliterated into Chinese characters and preserved in the form of steles or books, but most were transmitted orally among the people, a tradition that still lives on today.
 Korea’s oral literature has continuously negotiated with written literature in the creation of new literary genres and styles, and their transformation, contributing greatly to the establishment of a distinctive literary tradition.
 While folk narratives are basically an oral tradition, some have been preserved and transmitted in the form of written words, which are categorized as Munheonseolhwa, documented folk narratives.
 The oldest form of Korean folk narrative preserved in written form is from the anthology Suijeon (Tales of the Bizarre), published between late Goryeo and early Joseon.
 The book is said to comprise a wide range of outlandish stories and biographies, among which only a few remain today in versions printed in other publications.
 Samguksagi (History of the Three Kingdoms) and Samgungnyusa (Memorabilia of the Three Kingdoms), important history books from mid-Goryeo, also contain various folk narratives, especially the latter, which is sometimes classified as a folk tale anthology due to its large portion of folk narratives including myths and legends.
 Other books on folk narratives from Goryeo include Haedonggoseungjeon (Lives of Eminent Monks from East of the Sea); Pahanjip (Collection of Writings to Break Up Idleness); Bohanjip (Collection of Writings to Relieve Idleness); and Yeokongpaeseol (Writings of Old Man Oak).